rsxy/micropulser/README.md

 - `pulselen`: Length of each pulse in microseconds.
 - `pulsegap`: Gap between consecutive pulses in microseconds.

-Example: Using pin3, generate 5 pulses of 10 microseconds each with a gap of 50 microseconds:
+Example: Using pin D3, generate 5 pulses of 10 microseconds each with a gap of 50 microseconds:

 	`pulse 3 5 10 50`

 ### periodic
 `periodic <pinID> <pulselen> <pulsegap>`

 Generates pulses at regular intervals on a pin.
+Here, the periodicity will not be strict, the main program loop will produce a single pulse in each iteration.
+In addition to `pulsegap` wait time, overhead of loop execution (listening for new commands, e.g. `stop`) will cause varying delay.

 - `pinID`: Pin number to output pulses.
 - `pulselen`: Length of the pulse in microseconds.
 - `pulsegap`: Interval between pulses in microseconds.

-Example: Using pin4, to start periodic pulses of 10 microseconds with a gap of 500 microseconds:
+Example: Using pin D4, to start periodic pulses of 10 microseconds with a gap of 500 microseconds:

   `periodic 4 10 500` - to stop pulsing send `stop`